Congreso Europeo sobre Multiculturalismo en Medicina y Ciencias de la Salud

 Temas del programa

-Descargue el programa preliminar del congreso con detalles de las sesiones, ponentes y horarios.
+Descargue el programa del congreso con detalles de sesiones, ponentes y horarios.

 Tres días de presentaciones, talleres y networking con expertos de toda Europa.